FasterSpeeding/Yuyo/docs/usage/components.md

-A deferral should then be finished by editing in the initial response using either [ComponentContext.edit_initial_response][yuyo.components.BaseContext.edit_initial_response] or [ComponentContext.respond][yuyo.components.BaseContext.respond] and if you want a response to be a ephemeral message create then you'll have to pass `ephemeral=True` when deferring.
+A deferral should then be finished by editing in the initial response using either [ComponentContext.edit_initial_response][yuyo.components.BaseContext.edit_initial_response] or [ComponentContext.respond][yuyo.components.BaseContext.respond] and if you want a response to be an ephemeral message create then you'll have to pass `ephemeral=True` when deferring.

 ##### Updating the source message